-OPTIONAL INSTRUMENT PANEL (GASOLINE GENERATORS)
+OPTIONAL INSTRUMENT PANEL (GASOLINE GENERATORS)(ANALOG MODELS)

-An optional instrument panel is available supplied with an engine oil pressure gauge, water temperature gauge, engine mounted alternator voltage gauge, engine operating hourmeter and control switches.
+An optional instrument panel is availablefor some 4 cylinder models with an engine oil pressure gauge, water temperature gauge, engine mounted alternator voltage gauge, engine operating hourmeter and control switches.
 This panel must be wired into the terminal strip in the main control panel on the engine/generator and must be mounted in a remote location where the instruments can be monitored and the switches activated.